opensearch-project/documentation-website/_install-and-configure/install-opensearch/docker.md

 Before continuing, you should verify that Docker is working correctly by deploying OpenSearch in a single container.

-1. Run the following command and pass in your own custom admin password:
+1. Run the following command:
     ```bash
-    # This command maps ports 9200 and 9600, sets the discovery type to "single-node", sets the initial admin password according to user input and requests the newest image of OpenSearch
+    # This command maps ports 9200 and 9600, sets the discovery type to "single-node" and requests the newest image of OpenSearch
-    docker run -d -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" -e "OPENSEARCH_INITIAL_ADMIN_PASSWORD=< Admin password >" opensearchproject/opensearch:latest
+    docker run -d -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" opensearchproject/opensearch:latest
     ```
 1. Send a request to port 9200.
-The default username is `admin` and the password is what you set for `OPENSEARCH_INITIAL_ADMIN_PASSWORD`.
+The default username and password are `admin`.
     ```bash
-    curl https://localhost:9200 -ku 'admin:< Admin password >'
+    curl https://localhost:9200 -ku 'admin:admin'
     ```
     {% include copy.html %}